Bushnell .22 Rimfire Scopes

 These design considerations are why rimfire scopes are fine tuned for their specific purpose, actually making them superior for the job to most centerfire rifle scopes.
 Which is why most major manufacturers that offer a line of centerfire riflescopes also offer special rimfire models.

 Unlike centerfire rifles, most .22 rifles come with grooves in the top of their receivers for "tip-off" scope mounts.
-Consequently most .22 scopes, including the Bushnell models described here, are supplied with tip-off scope mounting rings.
+Consequently most .22 scopes, including the Bushnell models reviewed here, are supplied with tip-off scope mounting rings.
+This represents considerable savings for the purchaser.

 Bushnell .22 Riflescopes are designed with a standard 1" diameter tube, making them adaptable to any standard 1" scope ring if the intended rifle is not grooved for the supplied rings.
 These scopes are built on a one-piece tube and come with fully coated optics, 1/4 MOA fingertip elevation and windage adjustments, Bushnell's Multi-X reticle, and are dry-nitrogen filled to make them waterproof and fogproof.
 The 3-9x model has an easy-grip power change ring.
 Both employ conventional eyepiece focusing.